8.6. Change of Basis and Difference Equations¶

 8.6.3.
 Application: Markov Matrices¶

-A Markov matrix is a stochastic (statistical) matrix showing probabilities of something transitioning from one state to another in one observation period.
-There are many applications where things can be thought of having one of a finite number of states.
+A Markov matrix is a stochastic matrix showing probabilities of something transitioning from one state to another in one observation period.
+There are many applications where things can be thought of as having one of a finite number of states.
 We often visualize state transition probabilities with a finite state machine (FSM) diagram.
-Then from a FSM, we can build a Markov matrix and make predictions about the future.
+Then, we can build a Markov matrix from an FSM and make predictions.
 Markov models are named after the Russian mathematician Andrei Andreevich Markov (1856 - 1922).

-We interpret the FSM diagram to say that if it is sunny today, there is a 70% chance that it will also be sunny tomorrow, a 20% percent chance that it will be cloudy tomorrow, and a 10% chance of rain tomorrow.
-Similarly, we can assign probabilities for tomorrow’s weather for when it is cloudy or raining today.
+We interpret the FSM diagram to say that if it is sunny today, there is a 70% chance that it will also be sunny tomorrow, a 20% chance that it will be cloudy tomorrow, and a 10% chance of rain tomorrow.
+Similarly, we can assign probabilities for tomorrow’s weather based on whether it is cloudy or raining today.

 We put the transition probabilities into a Markov matrix.
 Since the values in the matrix are probabilities, each value is between zero and one.
-The columns represents the transition probabilities for starting in a given state.
+The columns represent the transition probabilities for starting in a given state.
 The sum of each column must be one.
-The rows represent the probabilities for being in a state on the next observation.
+The rows represent the probabilities of the system being in a particular state on the next observation.

-The columns and rows are here ordered as sunny, cloudy, and rain.
+The columns and rows are ordered as sunny, cloudy, and rainy.

 Matrix multiplication tells us the weather forecast for tomorrow if it is cloudy today.